isabella232/adobeio-codelabs-alarms/lessons/lesson3.md

-## Lesson 3: Types of alarm feed
+## Lesson 3: Types of Alarm Feed

-Apart from the `/whisk.system/alarms/interval` feed in lesson 2, the alarms provider in Adobe I/O Runtime supports other types of feed.
+Beside the `/whisk.system/alarms/interval` feed in lesson 2, the alarms provider in Adobe I/O Runtime supports other types of feed.

 ### Firing a trigger once